 Learn about this type of nursing career and the qualifications for it from the New York State Department of Labor.

 Nurses who work in the public health field typically keep regular daytime hours with evenings and weekends free.
-Public health nurses often work directly with patients in their homes or in clinics located in communities.
+Public health nurses often work directly with patients in their homes or clinics located in communities.

-Newly licensed nurses may work in this profession for a short time and then change course, leaving nursing.
+Newly licensed nurses may work in this career for a short time and then change course, leaving nursing.
 This report explores issues that may lead nurses to leave the profession and what could motivate them to stay.

 Public health nurses share their perspectives and experiences working within this field.
 Public health nurses may work within school systems or in senior centers, for example.

-The Oklahoma Board of Nursing provides an overview of common nursing education programs, including bachelor’s degree, associate degree, and practical nursing programs.
+The Oklahoma Board of Nursing provides an overview of common nursing education programs, including a bachelor’s degree, associate degree, and practical nursing programs.